-The Charlottesville Corps of The Salvation Army was established in 1912 as a place where the needy in the city could go to get a hot meal and free lodging for the night.
+The Charlottesville Corps of The Salvation Army was established in 1912 as a place where someone in need in the city could go to get a hot meal and free lodging for the night.

-The Emergency Shelter, sometimes referred to as “The Lodge,” is a 58-bed shelter available for overnight stay or for stays of several weeks or months at a time.
+The Emergency Shelter is a 58-bed shelter available for overnight stay or for stays of several weeks or months at a time.
 There is no charge for the service.
-Residents are given linens, three free meals a day, and childcare.
+Residents are given linens, three free meals a day, and casework when needed.
 We assist the residents in finding employment, saving their money, and locating suitable housing.

 The Emergency Disaster Unit, sometimes known as the “Canteen” or the “Soup Kitchen on Wheels,” is available to community emergency disaster response organizations to provide support to emergency personnel in the field for an extended period of time.
 The community never knows when disaster will strike (missing person search, fire, hurricanes, hazardous material spills, etc), but it can count on the Emergency Disaster Unit of The Salvation Army for its support at a moment’s notice.

 To support the year-round outreach of The Salvation Army

 The Salvation Army

 Charlottesville VA Corps